braak/CppRobots/doc/creatingAgents.md

 Now that we can move lets try interacting with our environment in a more meaningful way.
 To do that we will make our Robot 'see' other Robots.
 First it is important to know how vision works in the simulation.

 Each Robot has a arc of vision centered on its turret.
 That means the Robot always looks in the direction of the turret.
 The Vision of the Robot is limited by the scan range and scan angle.
-Additionally the Robot senses targets in its immediate proximity, independent of the angle.
+In addition the Robot senses targets in its immediate proximity, independent of the angle.
 These variables depend on your configuration and are stored in Simulation::rules.
 The following table shows their default values.

 | name           | variable                                     | default value|